 Aetna stands out for its plan perks and offering of international insurance.
 While Kaiser Permanente stands out of its offering of Charitable Health Insurance.

 With Medicaid and CHIP, the biggest difference between the two is the states available.
 If both companies offer Medicaid and CHIP in your state, it's worth doing further research into what distinguishes the offerings of each company.

 Kaiser Permanente's and Aetna's Medicare plans are also similar.
 What makes Aetna stand out with its Medicare offerings are the perks and Medigap products.

 Employers seeking domestic health insurance for their employees can find good plans from both Aetna and Kaiser Permanente.
 However, if global health insurance is necessary, Aetna is a good option because Kaiser Permanente focuses on domestic health insurance.

+Cigna is also a great choice for purchasing independent international health insurance.
 Kaiser Permanente stands out for its Medicaid, CHIP, and Charitable Health Insurance offerings.
 For consumers interested in this kind of health insurance, Kaiser Permanente is the clear choice.

 Both Cigna and Kaiser Permanente offer Medicare Advantage plans.
 The biggest differences between the two are the additional programs that are included with some plans.

 Cigna also offers Medigap insurance, which is great for consumers looking for additional cost-sharing help.